MuhammadSaim32/mern-ecommerce-practice/README.md

 > 🎨 This project focuses mainly on **backend logic**, authentication, and system architecture.
 > The **frontend layout and markup** were created using **AI tools (ChatGPT)**.
-> No extra design libraries were used beyond Tailwind CSS.

 ---